Bransby Cooper

 Bransby Beauchamp Cooper (15 March 1844 – 7 August 1914) was a member of the Australian cricket team that played the inaugural Test match at the Melbourne Cricket Ground in 1877.
 Cooper was born in Dacca in what was then British India in 1844.
-He played first-class cricket as an amateur in England for Middlesex and Kent County Cricket Clubs before moving to Australia where he played for Victoria cricket team.
-He was a right hand batsman and wicket-keeper and the first Indian-born cricketer to play Test cricket.
+He played first-class cricket as an amateur in England for Middlesex and Kent County Cricket Clubs before moving to Australia where he played for Victoria.
+He was a right-handed batsman and wicket-keeper and the first Indian-born Test cricketer.

 Early life

 Cooper has been described as "a public-school educated product of the English establishment".
-He was born in British India, the son of Bransby Henry Cooper and his wife Mary.
+He was born in Dacca in British India, the son of Bransby Henry Cooper and his wife Mary.
 His father was an officer in the East India Company and died in 1857, his mother returning to England to live at Hemel Hempstead.
-Cooper was educated at Rugby School where he played cricket in the school XI between 1860 and 1862 where he was coached by Alfred Diver.
+Cooper was educated at Rugby School where he played cricket in the school XI between 1860 and 1862, coached by Alfred Diver.